Dudeiebot/leetcode/tome.md

 - finding target in a binary tree, we are using the recursion way in and checking it with a map for storing values
 - judging circle is for checking a completed cycle, and it just easy cause we want to see if our x and y are back to 0, 0 after going U,D,L,R. which are technically up, down, left and right.
 - for finding the second min Value in a treeNode, we are using the level order traversal and when doing that we compare it with the most maximum value in an int, we don more comparing also because we are checking for the second minimal value
+- for finding the lowest common increasing subsequence, and we need 2 pointers because of instances where they are all the same number throughout.